 The Hummingbird vine or Trumpet Creeper is called Campsis radicans in Latin.
 It is a species of flowering plant in the family called Bignoniaceae.

 The Latin word “radicans” means “with stems that take root”.
-This is an important characteristic to pay attention to before purchasing and planting.
+This is an important characteristic to pay attention to before purchasing and planting this one.
 This means that just about anywhere the stems and vines of this plant touch, it will root and grow.
+The Trumpet vine really doesn’t need any help or fertilizer.
+It’s a vigorous grower and will take root easily on its own.
+No specific propagation is needed.

 What’s a Creeper?